Lochnivar/first-children/meta/AI_REFRESHER.md

 - **Hypatia:** The over-universe (conceptually "The Library") containing all worlds (conceptually "Books").
 From First Speech: *hypatia* — simultaneously "library" and "creator."
 - **First Speech:** Original conceptual framework from the Prime Author providing foundational terminology.
 Purely conceptual, the closest approximation First Children or mortals can achieve.
 - **The Deepest Truth:** Everything is energy.
 Everything is quantum.
 All existence (mortal bodies, ghosts, spirits, even First Children) are patterns of coherent energy at the quantum layer.
+- **Earth:** A world within Hypatia—a solo, non-interventionist creation with no mortal quantum access.
+Functions as a "control" world, hinting at Marcionite theology validity.

 **Iolinus-Specific Details:**
 - **Nala (Goddess of Liberation):** First Child fighting to free Iolinus from her brother Zeta/Malachor.
 Has full Quantumancy.
 Influenced Quantumancers to attempt the Shattering (morally grey).
 Has her own plan involving the Godshards.